 Also, in our article about regulatory compliance in healthcare, we talked about the Dutch experience and how the MedMij standard promotes the digital exchange of health data between patients and healthcare professionals.
 Public institutions worldwide realize the importance of EHR interoperability and dedicate their efforts towards achieving it.

 The HL7 FHIR standard has become a leading solution in different countries for facilitating interoperability in healthcare.
 The standard became more popular thanks to the standardized approach to healthcare data exchange.
-Also, to ensure that FHIR is not a burden for healthcare stakeholders, the HL7 international organization offers a tool for the successful implementation of the standard, known as the FHIR Implementation Guide.
+Also, to ensure that FHIR is not a burden for healthcare stakeholders.
+To ensure proper adoption, HL7 offers a tool known as the SMART on FHIR implementation guide, which supports scalable interoperability and simplifies system-wide integration.

 Read Also: FHIR vs. HL7: What to Choose